 Impatiens are the most popular bedding plants in the country.
-Gardeners are wowed by its easy care and vibrant colors in the shade garden.
+Gardeners are wowed by their easy care and vibrant colors in the shade garden.
 You can find modern impatiens cultivars in colors right out of the crayon box, including red, salmon, orange, salmon, pink, purple, white and lavender.
 The one hue you don’t want see is an impatiens turning yellow.

 My Impatiens Have Yellow Leaves

+It’s a sad day in the garden when you see your impatiens getting yellow leaves.
+Generally, impatiens are disease-free annuals in the backyard beds, showing off healthy, dark-green leaves.
 The plant is, however, very sensitive to water stress.
 The key to healthy impatiens is to keep the soil moist at all times but never soggy.
 Overwatering and underwatering can result in the leaves of impatiens turning yellow.

 What Causes Yellow Leaves on Impatiens